zkmake520/Distributed_Lock_Lamport_TimeStamp/README.md

   2. Messages are eventually delivered: used reliable TCP protocol

 ##TODO
-  1.Failures can occur during message transition 2.Servers can fail
+  1. Failures can occur during message transition
+  2. Servers can fail